ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.zwave2/README.md

 * Auto-assign routes between nodes after creating a new association
 * Values for `Battery`, `Meter`, `Multilevel Switch` and (in some cases) `Notification CC` are now queried periodically or on device wakeup
 * Notification variables (like Lock jammed) are now updated when another received report indicates a change, even if the device did not update the notification variable itself.
+* Fixed a startup crash that happens when the controller returns an empty list of nodes
+* Fixed a crash that happens when message from an unknown node was received
+* Several improvements for auto-assigning Lifeline associations
 * Lots of new and updated configuration files, see [Z-Wave JS releases](https://github.com/zwave-js/node-zwave-js/releases) for details

 ### 3.0.5 (2023-01-28)